 More detailed redeterminations and appeals management information is collected manually by the Client Experience team at Social Security Scotland.
-It is currently not possible to link this management information to data extracted from the case management system.
 However, in future updates to these statistics, information on redeterminations and appeals will be available for each application directly from the case management system.